ansonl/ansonl.github.io/_store/0-toyota-corolla-cross-hybrid-spare-wheel-holder.md

 - A spare tire can be placed on top of the mount which elevates the tire to minimize rubbing and tension on the power cable.

-- Depending on the width of the spare, a spacer may be needed to elevate the cargo deck to be level with the top of the tire.
+- Depending on the width of the spare, a spacer will be needed to elevate the cargo deck to be level with the top of the tire.

 - The product will be made in a random color (probably black).
-Specific color is available upon [request](mailto:support@ansonliu.com).
+Specific colors are available upon [request](mailto:support@ansonliu.com).

 - 🇺🇸 Made in the USA.